Best Anti-Fatigue Mats – Top 8 Picks for Standing Desks

 Black rectangular design made of textured foam.
 Features non-curling edges that stay flat to prevent tripping.
 Stain and abrasion-resistant top layer.
 Costs $40.99.

 It gets the job done for two-hour standing intervals and is light enough to kick under your desk easily.
-The flaw?
 The basic textured foam will permanently compress under your heels if you stand in exactly the same spot for eight hours a day.

 Verdict